bigapple716/dl-perf-proj/README.md

 - Transformers Doc: https://huggingface.co/docs/transformers/index
 - Hugging Face supports PyTorch & Tensorflow.
 We use the PyTorch version for this project.

+#### Hugging Face Transformers
+It's a Python Library widely used to implement transformer-based models.
+I forked it into this repo (`local_transformers`) and changed some of its code to implement LayerDrop technique during the teahcer's training.

 #### Model Hub
 - All models: https://huggingface.co/models
 - distilbert: https://huggingface.co/distilbert-base-uncased